-A major component of the policy response to the economic crisis in the United States, Japan and especially Britain has been ‘quantitative easing’.
-The policy is having very little effect, which should not be surprising given the weakness of its theoretical underpinnings.
+A major component of the policy response to the economic crisis in the United States, Japan and Britain has been ‘quantitative easing’.
+The policy is having very little impact on the real sectors of the economies in question, which should not be surprising given the weakness of the policy’s theoretical underpinnings.
+But neither is the policy likely to cause excessive inflation, as some of its critics erroneously claim.

 Quantitative easing involves the central bank buying longer-term financial assets and paying for them by crediting banks’ reserve accounts.
-This action leaves net private financial assets unchanged, but alters their composition, which affects yields and returns.
+This action in itself leaves net financial assets unchanged, but alters their composition, which affects yields and returns.

-Another intention of the policy is to reduce longer term interest rates, which the orthodoxy believes will encourage private investment.
-By buying longer-term financial assets, the central bank hopes to cause the prices of these assets to rise relative to shorter-term asset prices, and bring down longer-term interest rates.
+One effect of the policy is to create an influx of bank reserves.
+Another effect is to reduce longer term interest rates.
+By buying longer-term financial assets, the central bank causes the prices of these assets to rise relative to shorter-term asset prices, which brings down longer-term interest rates.

-So neoclassical supporters of quantitative easing – including Ben Bernanke on the monetarist right and Paul Krugman on the liberal left – believe the policy will boost lending and private investment.
-Neoclassical critics of the policy fear that it will be inflationary, a concern shared by economists in the economic-libertarian Austrian School.
+Supporters of quantitative easing believe that the policy will boost lending and private investment.
+Some critics of the policy fear that it will be hyperinflationary.

 Quantitative easing was actually first introduced in Japan almost a decade ago as the economy struggled to recover from the Asian crisis of the late 1990s, so the policy approach has some history prior to the current crisis.
-The experience of Japan strongly suggests that the neoclassical supporters and critics of quantitative easing are both wrong.
-The policy does not boost lending and private investment; nor is it inflationary.
+The experience of Japan suggests that the policy is neither likely to be stimulatory nor inflationary.

-Bill Mitchell provides a good discussion of these points:
+Bill Mitchell provides an in-depth discussion of the Japanese experience:

 In the late 1990s, Paul Krugman joined a number of academic economists in urging the Bank of Japan to introduce large-scale quantitative easing to kick start the economy.
 The Bank, reluctantly, heeded their advice and in 2001 they increased bank reserves from ¥5 trillion to ¥30 trillion.
 This action had very little impact – real economic activity and asset prices continued their downward spiral and inflation headed below the zero line.